-Rates generally include buffet and à la carte breakfast, but exclude a credit card surcharge (3 per cent for MasterCard and Visa, 3.5 per cent for American Express).
+Rates generally include buffet and à la carte breakfast, but exclude a credit card surcharge (3.5 per cent).

 The resort in engaged in an ongoing coral restoration project of the house reef, which has developed into a lively ecosystem that will continue to grow.
 Six Senses Fiji also looks after the island’s endangered crested iguanas and supports a sustainability fund that aids local projects and communities.

 At the hotel

 Free WiFi, private beach, spa.
 In rooms: TV, WiFi, minibar, cocktail-making kit, wine fridge, free bottled water, tea- and coffee-making facilities, air-conditioning and locally sourced bath products.

 Our favourite rooms

 Book a Beachfront Pool Villa if you want to feel the sand under your feet just after (or during) your morning cup of coffee.

 The 25m beachfront infinity pool is beside a sunlounger-lined pool terrace.
 All villas, suites and residences also have their own private pools.